nextgis/docs_ngweb/source/general.rst

 * Safari (version 17 or newer)
 * Opera (version 104 or newer)

-Microsoft Internet Explorer browser is no suppoted.
+Microsoft Internet Explorer browser is not suppoted.

 .. warning:: NextGIS Web would probably work with other versions, but this is not garanteed.